gAndy50/ASMRay/README.md

 # ABOUT
 This is a wrapper of Raylib (version 6.0) for the assembly programming language.
 This uses the fasm version of assembly (intel x86).
+NOTE: You will need to have the DLL and source files in the same folder/directory.

 # EXAMPLE
 ```asm